sooftware/kospeech/README.md

 [「SpecAugment: A Simple Data Augmentation Method for Automatic Speech Recognition」](https://arxiv.org/abs/1904.08779).

-if you want to study the feature of audio, we recommend this papers.
+f you want to study the feature of audio, we recommend this papers.

 [「Voice Recognition Using MFCC Algirithm」](https://ijirae.com/volumes/vol1/issue10/27.NVEC10086.pdf).